jayden-woo/Pathfinding-Visualizer/README.md

 - [x] Other Features

+  - [x] Restricting user inputs during different phase to avoid unintended interactions
   - [x] Pause and resume the visualization
   - [x] Custom visualization animation delay slider
   - [x] Legend for node colours meaning
-  - [x] Algorithm stats tracking (i.e. path length, number of nodes visited)
+  - [x] Real-time algorithm stats tracking (i.e. path length, number of nodes visited)
   - [x] Description and introduction for each algorithm
   - [ ] Responsive interface

+- [ ] Project Demonstration

   - [ ] Hosting the site using GitHub Pages
+  - [ ] Add demo video in README.md
+  - [ ] Add help page or description at the start on navigating the user interface

 ## Technology Stacks